Trusting the first hint of a photograph

 The viewing areas were crowded, people pressing against the glass to secure space.
 I waited for a while, letting the movement settle.
 Then it began to rain, making shooting through the glass more difficult.

 We were just about to leave when I turned and noticed something I had been overlooking.
 The visitors themselves, still shifting and searching for their place at the view, had become more interesting than the city beyond them.
-The earlier sense that something was there resolved into clarity: there was a photograph here.

 It became one of the strongest images from the trip: “Tourists on the Tower”.